 I just read The Mantle’s article “Human Sex Trafficking: Canada’s Hidden Crime”, which is written by Erika Klein, and thought about one of my personal experiences.
 A long while ago, I was friends with a South Korean International student.
 We were best buddies because she needed to talk and I loved listening to her—I was not in any of her classes though.
 I was slowly learning about her and her culture when one day I realized that she wasn’t reaching out to me anymore.
 I called and left a message on her cell; and, I emailed her to find out what’s going on.
 My head is kind of OUT about her sudden disappearance so I can’t properly remember how many years passed after she emailed me back.
 In her email she explained that she was actually homeless for several days.
 I got scared thinking how nobody else found out about this in time; and, why other Canadians she was studying with did not come to her rescue.
 Did this happen due to their Bystander Effect or her culture shock?
 If she had a culture shock, then why didn’t the rest of the students figured out what to do before her circumstances worsened?
 I don’t know!
 She was on the streets for several days; and, she could have been trafficked for sex slavery if the wrong set of guys would have arrived.
 But, God saved her!
 Her family got there and rescued her.
 I am just glad that she is alive.

 I think you are going to get my point.
-As an ENFP, it’s my job to point out how lack of a good system and team work is killing young and smart individuals who just happen to be here in Canada and who don’t know anything about how it all works.
-Sometimes, I sleep feeling disturbed thinking if there is one of those really pretty Asian girls on the streets who came here to study but ended up getting trafficked as a sex slave.
+As an ENFP, it is my job to point out how lack of a good system and team work is killing young and smart individuals who just happen to be here in Canada and who don’t know anything about how it all works.
+Sometimes, I sleep feeling very disturbed thinking if there is one of those really pretty Asian girls on the streets who came here to study but ended up getting trafficked as a sex slave.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.